OSHA Forklift Certification Requirements

 What Are the Consequences for Not Following OSHA Forklift Certification Requirements?

-According to OSHA under the Occupational Safety and Health Act of 1970, Any employer who willfully or repeatedly violates any standard or rule described in this Act, including the requirements for certification, may be penalized with a fine of not more than $70,000 for each violation, and not less than $5,000 for each violation.
+According to OSHA under the Occupational Safety and Health Act of 1970, Any employer who willfully or repeatedly violates any standard or rule described in this Act, including not meeting forklift certification requirements, may be penalized with a fine of not more than $70,000 for each violation, and not less than $5,000 for each violation.
 Any employer who willfully violates a standard, rule, or regulation set by OSHA and the violation causes death to an employee, such as neglect to provide a safe working environment or training, can be convicted by a fine of up to $10,000 or by imprisonment of up to six months, or both.
 If an employer is convicted of a violation twice, their punishment may include imprisonment of up to one year, a fine of up to $20,000, or both.

 As you can see, OSHA takes violations very seriously by matching them with equally serious penalties.
 It is their duty to help ensure safe working environments for all workers, and to make sure that employers provide what they need to protect their life on the job.